NASCAR Standings

 - At the end of the regular season, the top 16 drivers in the standings qualify for the playoffs, which consist of three rounds of elimination races.

-- During the playoffs, drivers earn additional points based on their finishing position in each race, with the number of drivers being eliminated after each round until only four drivers remain for the championship race.
+- During the playoffs, drivers earn additional points based on their finishing position in each race, with drivers being eliminated after each round until only four drivers remain for the championship race.

 - The driver with the most points at the end of the championship race is crowned the NASCAR Cup Series champion.

-Strange as it may seem, champ Joey Logano didn’t have the most wins, but this is actually more usual than one may think.
-In fact, of the 19 winners in 2022, no driver dominated 2021 as Kyle Larson did, with 10 wins.
+Strange as it may seem, champ Ryan Blaney didn’t have the most wins, but this is actually more usual than one may think.
+In fact, of the 15 winners in 2023, no driver dominated 2023 as William Byron did, with 6 wins.

 Drive | Points-Standings |